nikbrunner/TypeDo/README.md

 ## Functionality

-> These commands are all placeholder!
+> These commands are all placeholders!

 ### Syntax